awsdocs/amazon-ec2-user-guide/doc_source/deregister-ami.md

 The following considerations apply to deregistering AMIs:
 + You can't deregister an AMI that is not owned by your account\.
 + You can't deregister an AMI that is managed by the AWS Backup service using Amazon EC2\.
 Instead, use AWS Backup to delete the corresponding recovery points in the backup vault\.
+For more information, see [Deleting backups](https://docs.aws.amazon.com/aws-backup/latest/devguide/deleting-backups.html) in the *AWS Backup Developer Guide*\.

 ## Clean up your Amazon EBS\-backed AMI<a name="clean-up-ebs-ami"></a>